aaronbieber/singleservingphoto/_posts/2008-06-30-mastering-the-only-five-camera-settings.markdown

 characteristics of your work.

-If you want to learn more about how all of these things work, and you want to take some pretty pictures with me at the same time, "sign up for one of my workshops":http://artphotoworkshops.com.
+If you want to learn more about how all of these things work, and you want to take some pretty pictures with me at the same time, [sign up for one of my workshops](http://artphotoworkshops.com).
 I've got a workshop coming up in Boston, and then another in Cape Cod!